Beuth-Erdelt/DBMS-Benchmarker/paper.md

 * metrics that can be analyzed by aggregation in multi-dimensions
 * predefined evaluations like statistics
-* in standard Python data structures like pandas, c.f. @reback2020pandas, @mckinney-proc-scipy-2010
+* in standard Python data structures
 * in Jupyter notebooks - see [rendered example](https://beuth-erdelt.github.io/DBMS-Benchmarker/Evaluation-Demo.html)
 * in an interactive dashboard